- Fantastic Team

 But don’t be fooled by their disarmingly cute looks, for these tiny woodland critters can become a real menace once they enter your household.

 The threats range from food supplies regularly going missing to tick and flea infestations and salmonella-carrying faeces and urine.
 The good news is there are many humane ways in which you can part with these unwelcome visitors.
+Or call in a squirrel control service to trap and evict them.
 But before doing that, you need to be aware of the reasons behind their small incursion.

 Why are squirrels attracted to your house?